Emiel van Der Molen | Shanghai – The City that Stole my Heart

-Emiel: Like I said earlier, I don’t expect you to trust my words completely, especially since you don’t know me personally.
+Emiel: As I said earlier, I don’t expect you to trust my words completely, especially since you don’t know me personally.
 But I hope I at least piqued your curiosity a little.
 Pursue it! 😀

-Okay 5 more quick questions!
+Okay, 5 more quick questions!

 Describe SSS in one word?
 Friendship!

 Favourite place in Shanghai?
 The partially-deserted Expo Park along the Huangpu River.